Annemarie Friedrich

 PhD Students

-• Valentin Knappich (2023-), document-level processing of patent text, co-supervised with Simon Razniewski (TU Dresden) and Anna Haetty (Bosch Center for Artificial Intelligence)
+• Valentin Knappich (2023-), document-level processing of patent text, co-advised with Simon Razniewski (TU Dresden) and Anna Haetty (Bosch Center for Artificial Intelligence)

-• Timo Schrader (2023-), temporal processing of text, co-supervised with Lukas Lange and Simon Razniewski (Bosch Center for Artificial Intelligence)
+• Timo Schrader (2023-), temporal processing of text, co-advised with Lukas Lange and Simon Razniewski (Bosch Center for Artificial Intelligence)

-• Wei Zhou (2023-), document-level modeling of text, co-supervised with Heike Adel and Mohsen Mesgar (Bosch Center for Artificial Intelligence)
+• Wei Zhou (2023-), document-level modeling of text, co-advised with Heike Adel and Mohsen Mesgar (Bosch Center for Artificial Intelligence)

 • Jenny Maria Felser (2024-), topic modeling for applications in digital forensics, co-supervised with Michael Spranger (Hochschule Mittweida)